Robert Burns (theologian)

-Robert Burns (1789–1869) was a Scottish theological writer and church leader.
+Robert Burns (1789–1869) was a Scottish preacher, church leader, teacher and theological writer.
+He served with the Church of Scotland, Free Church of Scotland and the Presbyterian Church, and worked in Scotland, the US and Canada.

 Biography

 Burns was born at Bo'ness in 1789.
+His father was a merchant, and a devout Christian, who saw four of his sons become ministers in the Church of Scotland.

 He was educated at the University of Edinburgh, licensed as a probationer of the Church of Scotland in 1810, and ordained minister of the Low church, Paisley, in 1811.
+He was appointed to preach at Laigh Kirk in Paisley, and served there until 1843.

-He was a man of great energy and activity, a popular preacher, a laborious worker in his parish and town, a strenuous supporter of the evangelical party in the church, and one of the foremost opponents of lay patronage.
-In 1815, impressed with the spiritual wants of his countrymen in the colonies, he helped to form a colonial society for supplying them with ministers, and of this society he continued the mainspring for fifteen years.
-Joining the Free Church of Scotland in 1843, he was sent by the general assembly in 1844 to the United States, to cultivate fraternal relations with the churches there, and in 1845 he accepted an invitation to be minister of Knox Presbyterian Church (Toronto), in which charge he remained till 1856, when he was appointed professor of church history and apologetics in Knox College (Toronto), a theological institution of the presbyterian church.
+He was an energetic and active man, a preacher, a dedicated worker in his parish and town, a supporter of the evangelical party in the church, and one of the opponents of lay patronage.

+At the time there was mass emmigration from Scotland, especially to North America; impressed with the spiritual wants of his countrymen in the colonies, he helped to form a colonial society for supplying them with ministers.

+In 1843 he joined the new Free Church of Scotland and the following year, the general assembly sent him to the United States, to cultivate fraternal relations with the churches there.
+In 1845 he accepted an invitation to be minister of Knox Presbyterian Church (Toronto), in which charge he remained till 1856, when he was appointed professor of church history and apologetics in Knox College (Toronto), a theological institution of the Presbyterian church.

 Burns took a most lively interest in his church, moving about with great activity over the whole colony, and becoming acquainted with almost every congregation.
 He died in 1869.

 Works

 He was the author of several works.
 These include A Historical Dissertation on the Law and Practice of Great Britain with regard to the Poor (1819), On Pluralities (1824), The Gareloch Heresy tried (1830), Life of Stevenson Macgill, D.D.

 (1842).
-Besides writing these works, he edited in 1828 a new edition of Wodrow's History of the Sufferings of the Church of Scotland, from the Restoration to the Revolution, in 4 volumes, contributing a life of the author; and for three years (1838–1840) he edited and contributed many papers to the Edinburgh Christian Instructor, which had been a powerful organ of the evangelical party in the church when edited by Andrew Mitchell Thomson.
+Besides writing these works, he edited in 1828 a new edition of Wodrow's History of the Sufferings of the Church of Scotland, from the Restoration to the Revolution, in 4 volumes, contributing a life of the author.

+For three years (1838–1840) he edited and contributed many papers to the Edinburgh Christian Instructor.
+This had been a powerful organ of the evangelical party in the church when edited by Andrew Mitchell Thomson.